Moving to Atlanta, Georgia (Updated 2022)

 Once again, if you've heard much about Atlanta, then you know that the Eastside is getting hot.
 Here, let's talk about two prominent neighborhoods: East Atlanta Village and The Historic Old Fourth Ward District.

 East Atlanta Village, located between I-20 and Moreland Avenue, has undergone significant revitalization in recent years.
-This has effected a major shift: what was once considered a dangerous, undesirable part of Atlanta has become one of the most sought-after.
-And, it doesn't hurt that the Eastside also boasts affordable housing and abundant local food options.
+This has affected a major shift: what was once considered a dangerous, undesirable part of Atlanta has become one of the most sought-after.
+And it doesn't hurt that the Eastside also boasts affordable housing and abundant local food options.

 The Historic Old Fourth Ward District is located north of downtown, east of I-85, and split by highway 10.
 The neighborhood is home to beautiful old homes, a budding restaurant scene, and residents of all ages.
 Further east, Little Five Points is another popular neighborhood.
 A word of caution, though: the crime rate here is a bit higher than the other neighborhoods we previously mentioned.